docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-class.rst

 type

 Optional.
-The window type (see "Window object constructor" on page 112) used if there is more than one window with the same title.
+The window type (see :ref:`window-object-constructor`) used if there is more than one window with the same title.
 Can be null or the empty string.